Committed to Transparency

 Research & Development of New Medicines

 Discovering and development of new medicines and treatments is a lengthy process that spans years and includes multiple clinical trials often involving hundreds or thousands of patients.
 These studies are required to show that a medicine is safe and effective to treat a particular disease or condition, and to meet the strict approval requirements of the US Food and Drug Administration (FDA) and other regulatory authorities.
-Conducting clinical studies would not be possible without the involvement of physicians, clinics, and hospitals.
+Conducting clinical studies would not be possible without the involvement of healthcare professionals, clinics, and hospitals.
 We work with these healthcare practitioners to design trial programs, recruit patients, monitor safety, and report study findings.
 Such collaboration is critical to make new and effective medicines that advance patient care.

 Education of Healthcare Professionals about Health Conditions and Medicines